skylight-hq/skylight.digital/pages/brand/identity/logos.md

     <img class="" src="/img/brand/identity/logos/general-positioning.svg" alt="Skylight logo positioned in a grid">
   </div>
   <div class="grid__content" markdown="1">
-The logo’s position in a print or digital piece should also be positioned.
+In a print or digital piece, the logo should also be positioned.

 The logo looks best positioned to the left, so try there first.